emmajanedrews/base-template/_posts/2017-09-22-think-twice-before-breaking-a-real-estate-contract.md

 What happens when a real estate deal collapses?
 Today, I’m here to give you the inside scoop.

 If you are a seller, don’t celebrate too soon when you think you’ve sold your property.
-Take a step back and realize that a real estate deal can collapse before or after subject removal.&nbsp;
+Take a step back and realize that a real estate deal can collapse before or after subject removal.

 When a deal collapses subject removal, no deposit will be lost unless it is specified under contract.
-Personally, I recommend that you get any collapsed deal drawn up into writing. &nbsp;
+Personally, I recommend that you get any collapsed deal drawn up into writing.

 However, **a deal that collapses after subject removal will leave you subject to hefty fines.** CBC News recently highlighted this in a story of a person who bought a property last year.
 This buyer bought the property before the 15% foreigner’s tax.
 Once the tax was in place, the property ended up being worth 28% less than it was before.